simpleway2code/company-wise-coding-question/README.md

 ## Rules for making changes to this repository

 Choose any Company's Coding question + Solution in any programming language you would like to contribute to , find its respective folder and add the code to it.
 If the folder is not present , then create the folder with the name of the Company.

+#### Format : `<FOLDER_NAME>/<fileName>.<extention>`
+Example: If you are contributing a question for AMAZON, then inside AMAZON folder add your solution like `problemName.C`, `problemName.java`, `problemName.cpp` etc.

 ## Resources
 1. Markdown : Markdown is a lightweight markup language like HTML, with plain text formatting syntax.